DMould123/dm-typescript-weather-tracker/README.md

 ## Description 🌍

-This web application allows users to search for current weather conditions in various cities around the world.
+DM Weather App allows users to search for current weather conditions in various cities around the world.
 It provides real-time weather data, including temperature, humidity, wind speed, and a description of the weather condition.

 ## Objectives 🎯

-This web application aims to:
+DM Weather App aims to:

 - 🚀 Provide a seamless and enjoyable user experience for accessing weather information.
 - 🌟 Showcase proficiency in front-end development using React.js and styled-components.